kahveciderin/dhdl/README.md

 This project wouldn't be possible without the amazing work of [Helmut Neemann](https://github.com/hneemann) on [Digital](https://github.com/hneemann/Digital).

 The syntax and the semantics are loosely inspired by Verilog.

+The DHDL logo is shamelessly stolen from the DHL logo.
+I hope they don't mind.